How to have a better Recovery after Eyelid Surgery?

-Following are the main types of eyelid surgeries:
+Here are the main types of eyelid procedures:

-- Upper Eyelid Surgery: This is ideal for people who have sagging skin, excess fat, and extreme puffiness on their upper eyelids.
+- Upper Eyelid Surgery: this is recommended for people who have sagging skin, excess fat, and extreme puffiness on their upper eyelids

-- Upper & Lower Eyelid Surgery: This surgery is done to simultaneously improve the appearance of your upper and lower eyelid and make you look youthful.
+- Upper & Lower Eyelid Surgery: the intervention is performed to simultaneously improve the appearance of your upper and lower eyelid and rejuvenate the aspect of the face

 - Asian Blepharoplasty – to create double eyelids

-After your eyelid surgery, you will have tiny precision cuts in your eyelid that require proper care.
+After your eyelid surgery, you will have tiny incisions in your eyelid that require proper care.
 You will probably feel tight and sore around the eye area for a few days.
 Apart from that, your eyes might become watery, dry, sticky, itchy or more sensitive.
-Don’t worry, as it is fairly normal and part of the recovery process.
+Don’t worry, as it is normal and part of the recovery process.
 Your vision may also be blurry for a couple of days, combined with some slight pain or discomfort.
-Your surgeon will give you medication to aid comfort.
+Dr Gittos will prescribe medication to help you deal with the discomfort.

 It is critical to keep your eyes and eyelid clean and sterile at all times.
 Do NOT rub them.
-Follow all the instructions given by your surgeon when it comes to cleaning and caring for your eyes.
-You will experience bruising and swelling for about two weeks after the surgery.
+Follow all the instructions given by Dr Gittos when it comes to cleaning and caring for your eyes.
+You might experience bruising and swelling for about two weeks after the surgery.
 Your stitches dissolve on their own in a matter of 3 to 5 days post-surgery.

 Most of the bruising will fade away in about two weeks’ time.
 The overall appearance of your eyes will gradually become better over the course of three months.
 Most people can return back to their work in a matter of 10 to 14 days after eyelid surgery.
 You might need to use some eye drops to keep them moist during the recovery phase.
 It makes the healing process more comfortable.

 It is important to understand that the recovery period varies for different people.
-While there are certain similar aspects, it can still be drastically different based on the following factors:
+While there are certain similar aspects, it can still be considerably different based on the following factors: